fawazatha/House-Price-Prediction-Kaggle-Competition/README.md

   Finally, i blended the predictions from all the models and ensembles to create a final prediction that took advantage of the diverse modeling approaches.

 ## Result
-In the Kaggle House Price Prediction competition, my model achieved quite impressive results with a RMSE score of 0.11947.
-This score indicates the accuracy of our predictions in estimating the sales prices of houses.
+In the Kaggle House Price Prediction competition, my model achieved impressive results with a RMSE score of 0.11947.
+This score indicates our predictions' accuracy in estimating house sales prices.
 The competition evaluation metric, Root-Mean-Squared-Error (RMSE), takes into account the logarithm of the predicted and observed sales prices.
-This ensures that errors in predicting both expensive and cheap houses have an equal impact on the evaluation, providing a fair assessment of the model's performance. his places us in the top 20% of participants, showcasing the effectiveness and competitiveness of our approach.
+This ensures that errors in predicting both expensive and cheap houses have an equal impact on the evaluation, providing a fair assessment of the model's performance.
+By securing an impressive position at 176 out of 4,253 participants, our approach places us in the top 5% of all submissions.
+This remarkable achievement showcases the effectiveness and competitiveness of our model in the highly competitive Kaggle competition.

 ![submission](https://github.com/fawazatha/House-Price-Prediction-Kaggle-Competition-/assets/132468764/0ff340d1-a969-4d62-81c3-28959b818950)